 Patient Care Response

-As COVID-19 continues to spread, Columbia’s medical campus in Northern Manhattan is anticipating a surge of patients that will test our clinical capacity and personnel in unprecedented ways, particularly through our emergency department and intensive care units.
+As the COVID-19 pandemic continues, Columbia’s medical campus in Northern Manhattan continues to see a high volume of very sick patients.
+COVID-19 has challenged our clinical capacity and personnel in unprecedented ways, particularly in our emergency department and intensive care units.
+Though New York City appears to be past the peak of cases, we are preparing for a future in which all patient care will be significantly transformed by the ongoing presence of COVID-19 in our community.
 Donations will help support the following.

-Remote physician consultations will be used whenever possible to minimize close contact and reserve our resources for the expected surge in COVID-19 patients.
+Remote physician consultations are being used whenever possible to minimize contact among patients and staff, as well as to reserve clinical resources for the surge in COVID-19 patients.

-Additional resources in this area will help support the health care providers treating high volumes of COVID-19 patients, to help prevent physician burnout.
+Additional resources in this area will help support the healthcare providers treating high volumes of COVID-19 patients, as they face unprecedented demands and stressors.

 Research to Develop New Treatments for COVID-19

-Beyond patient care, Columbia is leading essential research to develop rapid response testing and find effective treatments and potentially cures for COVID-19.
+Beyond patient care, Columbia is leading essential research to develop rapid response testing and find effective treatments and potential cures for COVID-19.

 Rapid response testing is critical to diagnose patients as well as to understand and reduce new viral infections, for the safety of the community and health care workers treating patients with COVID-19.
 The point-of-care tests allow the team not only to conduct coronavirus testing quickly, but also to do it systematically – analyzing data in real time so that we can respond as nimbly as possible with this fast-spreading virus.

-In response to this fast-moving threat, our faculty are working quickly to develop research studies to test the effectiveness of preventive treatments, including hydroxychloroquine, for health care workers who may have been exposed to COVID-19.
+Our faculty are working quickly to develop research studies to test the effectiveness of preventive treatments for healthcare workers and others who may have been exposed to COVID-19.